goat-community/goat/_docs/about.md

 - How high is the diversity and availability of gastronomy in different neighborhoods?

 Many more related questions on transport and land-use planning will follow.
-GOAT<sub>beta</sub> is mainly designed to be useful for planners, researchers and decision makers, but due to is open nature it invites everybody to use it.
+GOAT is mainly designed to be useful for planners, researchers and decision makers, but due to is open nature it invites everybody to use it.

 ### Philosophy

-GOAT<sub>beta</sub> architecture is completely built with open source software, in addition it is open source itself (Licence GPL-3.0).
-This means that GOAT<sub>beta</sub> can be modified and used by anyone (free of charge).
+GOAT architecture is completely built with open source software, in addition it is open source itself (Licence GPL-3.0).
+This means that GOAT can be modified and used by anyone (free of charge).
 Anyone can also contribute towards improving functionality and operation of GOAT.

 <img class="img-responsive" src="../../img/love_osm_os.png" alt="GOAT loves OSM and open source development" title="GOAT loves OSM and open source">

-The OpenStreetMap-data (OSM) with which GOAT<sub>beta</sub> is built is available worldwide and free of charge.
+The OpenStreetMap-data (OSM) with which GOAT is built is available worldwide and free of charge.
 OSM is seen as extremely valuable source but it also has to be highlighted that it is not only targeted to consume the data but also actively be part of the OSM-community.
 This decision is seen as essential for the health of this project and other projects.
-It also has to be underlined that the setup of GOAT<sub>beta</sub> allows frequent data updates, this makes it easy for users to improve OSM as data warehouse and benefit from rising data quality in the analyses.
+It also has to be underlined that the setup of GOAT allows frequent data updates, this makes it easy for users to improve OSM as data warehouse and benefit from rising data quality in the analyses.

-Although GOAT<sub>beta</sub> is built with OSM-data other data sources can be conveniently added.
+Although GOAT is built with OSM-data other data sources can be conveniently added.
-Due to its modular nature, the GOAT<sub>beta</sub> application allows for easy extension and scalability.
+Due to its modular nature, the GOAT application allows for easy extension and scalability.
 Since it is developed as a research project, state-of-the art and innovative approaches are widely used.

 Everybody is welcome to use and contribute to GOAT.
-If you are interested in contributing just visit [Github](https://github.com/EPajares/GOAT<sub>beta</sub>.git).
+If you are interested in contributing just visit [Github](https://github.com/EPajares/GOAT.git).